llpeterson/internetworking/basic-ip.md

 Looking at each field in the IP header, we see that the "simple" model of best-effort datagram delivery still has some subtle features.
 The `Version` field specifies the version of IP.
-The current version of IP is 4, and it is sometimes called *IPv4*.
+The still-assumed version of IP is 4, which is typically called *IPv4*.
 Observe that putting this field right at the start of the datagram makes it easy for everything else in the packet format to be redefined in subsequent versions; the header processing software starts off by looking at the version and then